 The externship program at the University of Tulsa College of Law offers 2L and 3L students the opportunity to earn academic credit while gaining practical, live client experience in the field.
 Students work in a legal setting under the supervision of a licensed attorney or judge while also taking a contemporaneous academic course, which provides the opportunity for reflection and additional substantive knowledge.

 Externship opportunities exist in a broad range of civil and criminal litigation as well as transactional law.
-In addition to the many placement opportunities provided by the College of Law, students can also secure their own placement, subject to approval or work directly with the director to create an experience tailored to the student’s individual preferences.
+TU Law students have received 198 Total Placements in 23 Different States and 64 Different Municipalities over a three-year period (2021-2023).
+In addition to the many placement opportunities provided by the College of Law, students can secure their own placement, subject to approval, or work directly with the director to create an experience tailored to the student’s individual preferences.

 Externships provide the opportunity to move from thinking like a lawyer in the classroom to thinking like a lawyer in a practice setting.